 The population of Hawk Springs is approximately 125, with an estimated

-Hawk Springs Water and Sewer District was formed in 1994.
-The district
+Springs Water and Sewer District was formed in 1994 and requested a

-requested a study to investigate alternative water sources, storage,
+study to investigate alternative water sources, storage, and

 Residents currently rely on individual wells.
 Some wells in the area

-located a suitable groundwater supply west of the community.
-Preliminary
+exploration program located a suitable groundwater supply west of the

 The sponsor is currently working on financing alternatives.